diantyapitaloka/Diantya-Profile/README.md

 Querying data using SQL and Python.
 Generate reports and perform ad-hoc data analysis using SQL.
 Developing dashboards on Tableau and Looker Studio.
-Data analysis and reporting using Google Sheets and Excel.
+Data analysis and reporting using Google Sheets and Excels.

 ## 🛠️ Tech Tools
 - Language: SQL, Python